-As disclosed in Note 6, the Company is obligated to make payments of up to \$80.0 million upon the achievement of specified worldwide net sales of all products developed using the technology acquired from Spitfire Pharma Inc. within ten years following the approval of a new drug application filed with the FDA.
+In July 2019, the Company entered into the Spitfire merger agreement to acquire all of the equity interests of Spitfire Pharma, Inc. ("Spitfire").
+As part of the agreement, the Company is obligated to make payments of up to \$80.0 million upon the achievement of specified worldwide net sales of all products developed using the technology acquired from Spitfire Pharma Inc. (the "Sales Milestone") within ten years following the approval of a new drug application filed with the U. S. Food and Drug Administration (the "FDA").